emmaodia/BNBChainStaking/README.md

 There is an error running contracts in versions above 0.8.4, and thus, I built out this mini staking contract using 0.6.2

-It is still a WIP, as I'm yet to complete all the tests.
+It is still a WIP.
+All the Tests are passing!
-At this moment, I have a test failing on calling the approve() method.

 I'm also yet to build out the UI.